-If you’re on a low carb diet and you like sweet coffee or desserts, you’re going to need low carb sweeteners.
-There are plenty of sugar substitutes on the market, but not all of them fit well into a low carbohydrate diet.
+If you’re on a low carb diet and you can’t give up sweet coffee or desserts, you’re going to need low carb sweeteners.
+There are plenty of sugar substitutes on the market, but some of them fit better than others into a low carbohydrate diet.
 In this post we’ll look at the most popular natural and artificial sweeteners so that you can choose the one that will work best for you.

 Aspartame is an artificial sweetener that will be one of the ingredients in most diet sodas and diet desserts.
 Brand names include Nutrasweet and Equal.
 It is a chemical produced by combining two amino acids or proteins.
 It breaks down at high temperatures and stops tasting sweet so it does not work for baking.

 Some studies have suggested that aspartame is not safe, although it remains approved for food use in most countries.
 With that plus the fact that you can’t use it for cooking, you’ll probably want to avoid it.
 There are better choices on the market.

 Weirdly, sugar alcohols are neither sugars nor alcohols!
 They have names ending in -ol, e.g. maltitol, erythritol, xylitol, sorbitol.

 Xylitol in particular is well known for not causing tooth decay, unlike sugar – in fact, studies have suggested that it even has a protective effect.
 It’s therefore used as an ingredient in many chewing gums.
 You can also buy a granulated version in health food stores.
 It can be used the same way as sugar, although it has a slightly cooler taste.

 Sugar alcohols are technically a form of carbohydrate, although they don’t seem to be absorbed by the body in the same way as other carbohydrates.
 Most low carb diets advise counting them as having half the carbs of sugar, i.e. 2.2g carbohydrate per teaspoon.
 This is too high for most people on a low carbohydrate diet, except for very occasional use.